ByxkDev/BF4-Blaze-PS3/README.md

 The TLS layer is currently the main blocker.
 After the handshake works, we can begin analyzing the requests the game sends and build the required Blaze services step by step.

-for now the generate.bat cert will show this in console:
+for now after u generated the certificate using the generate.bat script, the cert will show this in console:
 ```
 [TLS] ClientHello
 SNI: